Below are the steps your school has to take in order to administer AP Exams.

 - The AP coordinator may be a full- or part-time administrator or counselor, faculty member, or other school staff member who is not teaching an AP course.

 - To avoid any perceived conflict of interest, AP teachers cannot serve as AP coordinators.
+AP coordinators also cannot proctor an AP Exam in a subject area they currently teach or have taught.

 - An AP coordinator cannot be involved in the handling of any exam materials that an immediate family or household member may take.